alumina-lang/alumina/MISSING.md

     - The pattern is well-established (Formattable protocol) and I'm very happy with it, but it's very very basic right now
   - heap-allocating collections
-    - Vector is implemented, need at least a HashMap and HashSet.
+    - Vector and HashMap are implemented, but not yet polished need at least a HashSet more
     - Maybe a heap?
 A VecDeque/ring buffer
     - No linked lists.
   - math